mattdsteele/steele.blue/content/blog/2022-10-10-serverless-bike-gps.md

 I credit some of my success this year to spending more time riding through the year, both on longer gravel base rides, and structured intervals on the trainer.
 But I still had enough time to build another dubiously useful website!

 That's what I want to share today; a site that captures data from a GPS tracker, and makes it available for folks to track my progress.
-There are a number of public versions of this (they call it [dot watching](https://www.cyclist.co.uk/in-depth/10221/what-is-dotwatching)), but I wanted to add some fancier features, such as creating geofences at expected stops.
+There are a number of public versions of this (they call it [dot watching](https://www.cyclist.co.uk/in-depth/10221/what-is-dotwatching)), but I wanted to add some fancier features, such as making geofences at expected stops, and capturing enter/exit times.

 I built out the site using AWS serverless architecture (Location Services, Lambda, and others).
-The code is available at https://github.com/mattdsteele/spot-tracker-tracker, and you can see the page for my ride [here](https://2022-gw--reliable-liger-e88e30.netlify.app/)
+The code is available at https://github.com/mattdsteele/spot-tracker-tracker, and you can see the page for my ride [here](https://2022-gw--reliable-liger-e88e30.netlify.app/).

 ![map-overall](../images/bike-gps/map-overall.png)